More help with Childcare and OSCAR Subsidies

 If you are in work or study, another approved activity, or if you have special circumstances that mean you need access to childcare, you can get:

 - a Childcare Subsidy for up to 50 hours a week

-- an OSCAR subsidy for up to 20 hours per week during term time, and up to 50 hours during school holidays.
+- an OSCAR subsidy for up to 20 hours a week during term time, and up to 50 hours during school holidays.